 The following flags describe this runtime image and are used by the loader.
+All unspecified bits should be zero.

-Flag Value Description COMIMAGE_FLAGS_ILONLY 0x0000001 Always 1 (§24.1).

-0x0000002 Image can only be loaded into a 32-bit process, for instance if there are 32-bit vtablefixups, or casts from native integers to int32.
+Flag Value Description COMIMAGE_FLAGS_ILONLY 0x0000001 Shall be 1.
+COMIMAGE_FLAGS_32BITREQUIRED 0x0000002 Image can only be loaded into a 32-bit process, for instance if there are 32-bit vtablefixups, or casts from native integers to int32.
 CLI implementations that have 64-bit native integers shall refuse loading binaries with this flag set.

-0x0000008 Image has a strong name signature.
+COMIMAGE_FLAGS_STRONGNAMESIGNED 0x0000008 Image has a strong name signature.
+COMIMAGE_FLAGS_NATIVE_ENTRYPOINT 0x0000010 Shall be 0.
+COMIMAGE_FLAGS_TRACKDEBUGDATA 0x00010000 Should be $0 (\$ 24.1)$ .

-0x00010000 Always 0 (§ 24.1).

-0x0000008